Types of New York health insurance

 Children who turn 26 typically are no longer eligible to stay on their parent’s plan.
 However, New York allows parents to extend that coverage until the age of 29.

 The state law is meant to help young adults who don’t have access to their own employer-sponsored health insurance.
-Children until the age of 29 can get coverage on a parent’s employer’s plan either through two options:
+Children until the age of 29 can get coverage on a parent’s employer’s plan through two options:

-• Young adult option -- Employees or their eligible children can select this option and pay an additional premium, which must be within 100% of the plan’s single premium rate.
+• Young adult option: Employees or their eligible children can select this option and pay an additional premium, which must be within 100% of the plan’s single premium rate.
 This option allows an adult child to stay on a parent’s health insurance until 29 without paying for COBRA coverage, which is more expensive.

-• Make available option -- This coverage happens when an employer allows parents to extend coverage for children under standard family coverage until the age of 29.
+• Make available option: This coverage happens when an employer allows parents to extend coverage for children under standard family coverage until the age of 29.

 Check with your employer to find out more about these options.